microsoft/vscode-docker/README.md

 ### Using image registries

-You can display the content and push/pull/delete images from [Docker Hub](https://hub.docker.com/) and [Azure Container Registry](https://docs.microsoft.com/azure/container-registry/):
+You can display the content and push, pull, or delete images from [Docker Hub](https://hub.docker.com/) and [Azure Container Registry](https://docs.microsoft.com/azure/container-registry/):

 ![Azure Container Registry content](resources/readme/container-registry.png)

-An image in an Azure Container Registry can be deployed to Azure App Service directly from VS Code; see [Deploy images to Azure App Service](https://aka.ms/AA7arf8) page.
-For more information about how to authenticate to and work with registries see [Using container registries](https://aka.ms/AA7arf9) page.
+An image in an Azure Container Registry can be deployed to Azure App Service directly from VS Code.
+See [Deploy images to Azure App Service](https://aka.ms/AA7arf8) to get started.
+For more information about how to authenticate to and work with registries, see [Using container registries](https://aka.ms/AA7arf9).

 ### Debugging services running inside a container

 You can debug services built using Node.js, Python, or .NET (C#) that are running inside a container.
 The extension offers custom tasks that help with launching a service under the debugger and with attaching the debugger to a running service instance.
-For more information see [Debug container application](https://aka.ms/AA7arfb)  and [Extension Properties and Tasks](https://aka.ms/AA7ay8l) pages.
+For more information, see [Debug containerized apps](https://aka.ms/AA7arfb)  and [Customize the Docker extension](https://aka.ms/AA7ay8l).

 ### Azure CLI integration

 You can start Azure CLI (command-line interface) in a standalone, Linux-based container with **Docker Images: Run Azure CLI** command.
-This allows access to full Azure CLI command set in an isolated environment.
-See [Get started with Azure CLI](https://docs.microsoft.com/cli/azure/get-started-with-azure-cli?view=azure-cli-latest#sign-in) page for more information on available commands.
+This gives you access to the full Azure CLI command set in an isolated environment.
+For more information on available commands, see [Get started with Azure CLI](https://docs.microsoft.com/cli/azure/get-started-with-azure-cli?view=azure-cli-latest#sign-in).

 ## Contributing